Rami-Si7/Splatter_Image_cv_lab/README.md

 | 2           | ![Base Model 2](base_model_2_url) | ![Our Model 2](our_model_2_url) | ![GT 2](gt_2_url) |
 | 3           | ![Base Model 3](base_model_3_url) | ![Our Model 3](our_model_3_url) | ![GT 3](gt_3_url) |
 | 4           | ![Base Model 4](base_model_4_url) | ![Our Model 4](our_model_4_url) | ![GT 4](gt_4_url) |

+## Conclusions:
+ Incorporating an additional loss during training shows that our model outperforms the base model in perceptual quality, as seen in the LPIPS and SSIM metrics.
+It generates images closer to the ground truth, with significant improvements in both conditional and novel settings.
+However, the base model performs better in PSNR, indicating slightly higher pixel-level accuracy.